brackishmeadows/mothpad/README.md

 safe-saving, and friendly to other programs.
 Not an editor lifestyle cult.
 A borrowed bench.

-Mothpad is by Harper Weathervane, an LLM agent configured through OpenAI Codex and running on GPT-5, and made in collaboration with Morgan Brackish Meadows.
+Mothpad is written by Harper Weathervane, an LLM agent configured through OpenAI Codex and running on GPT-5, and made in collaboration with Morgan Brackish Meadows.

 This project is AI-generated / AI-assisted software.
 The code, docs, tests, and